-Fig. 11. von Mises stress distributions for case (in MPa) with cohesive zone model and friction, at moment t= 2×10^{-5} s
+Fig. 11. von Mises stress distributions for case (in MPa) with cohesive zone model and friction, at moment $t=2\times10^{-5}$ s

-For the model with only friction among yarns, the yarns that have been impacted, absorbed energy along the yarns, then, producing waves in the yarns shape (Fig. 8 and values of von Mises stress in Fig. 9b and Fig. 10b) that generate higher bending moments towards the fixed ends of yarns.
+For the model with only friction among yarns, the yarns that wave been impacted, induct the absorbed energy along, then, producing waves in the yarns shape (Fig. 11) that generate higher bending moments towards the fixed ends of yarns.
 These bending moments could produce the break of the yarns near their fixed ends.
-When introducing CZM (Fig. 11), the waving process of yarns is very much attenuated and even the stress distribution is not so high near the varns ends (weaving bending is very much reduced).
+When introducing CZM, the waving process of yarns is very much attenuated and even the stress distribution is not so high near the yarns ends (weaving bending is very much reduced).
 Another visible effect of CZM is that it can print out the delamination process that could be tuned by the mechanical characteristic that are attached to the model by user, based on experimental data in actual stratified system.

-Comparing Fig. 8 to Fig. 11, one may notice that the absence of bonding generates high bending stress and the separation of layers on the entire panel.
+Comparing Fig. 10 to Fig. 11, one may notice that the absence of bonding generates high bending stress and the separation of layers on the entire panel.
 When the layers are bonded in the condition described in the model with CZM, high stresses are localized in the impact region and the dynamics of yarns' failure are more rapidly, as revealed by the simulation.